If you are suicidal and in immediate danger

 - If you can’t get through to any of the above, call 999.

-If none of the above describe your situation, other forms of help might be more appropriate.
+If none of the these options describe your situation, other forms of help might be more appropriate.

 Alternatively, you may wish to contact the staff at Andover Mind for advice and information either via this website or by ringing 0300 5000 907 during office hours.